wheelercj/deploy/README.md

 Preparing to deploy commit 2fe854e
 SSH host: app-server
 🗸 Connected to app-server
-url-shortener port [8228]:
-🗸 Port 8228 is available on app-server
 Remote parent folder [/home/chris/repos]:
-The url-shortener project does not exist on app-server yet Syncing url-shortener to app-server:/home/chris/repos/url-shortener Waiting for you to choose the contents of the remote .env file Starting the Docker services
+The url-shortener project does not exist on app-server yet Syncing url-shortener to app-server:/home/chris/repos/url-shortener Waiting for you to choose the contents of the remote .env file 🗸 Port 8228 is available on app-server
+Starting the Docker services
 Monitoring the services' statuses (press Ctrl+C to stop)
 	------------------------------